 ๐ต๐ฌ Aragip, Papua New Guinea

-Aragip Airport (ARP) is a remote bush airstrip serving the Aragip community in Papua New Guinea.
-Situated in a region with challenging terrain and limited road access, the airfield is a crucial lifeline for the local population, facilitating the transport of medical supplies, trade goods, and personnel.
-The infrastructure is minimalist, consisting of a grass runway that is maintained by the villagers to ensure it remains usable for Short Take-Off and Landing (STOL) aircraft, such as those operated by Mission Aviation Fellowship (MAF) and other third-level carriers.
+Aragip Airport (ARP) is a remote bush airstrip serving the Aragip community in Papua New Guinea's challenging terrain, where road access is extremely limited.
+This airfield is a crucial lifeline for the local population, facilitating the transport of medical supplies, trade goods, and personnel, connecting this isolated region with the outside world.
+The infrastructure is minimalist, consisting of a grass runway that is meticulously maintained by the villagers to ensure it remains usable for Short Take-Off and Landing (STOL) aircraft, such as those operated by Mission Aviation Fellowship (MAF) and other third-level carriers.

 Amenities at the airstrip are non-existent.
 There is no electricity, running water, or shelter for waiting passengers.
 Visitors must be prepared for the rugged conditions and are usually guests of the local community or part of a specific mission.
 Accommodation and sustenance are not available at the airfield and must be arranged within the village itself.
-Travelers should carry their own food and water and be prepared for potential delays if weather prevents aircraft from landing.
+Travelers should carry their own food and water and be prepared for potential delays if weather prevents aircraft from landing, highlighting the challenging nature of travel to and from this remote location.

 Minimum domestic connection: